 We all know that we are simply supposed to buy low and sell high.
 But that doesn’t happen.
-Majority have trouble following that sequence and instead end up buying high and selling low.
-And then there are those who become wise and find the right questions to ask themselves – but only when its (almost) very late.
+The majority have trouble following that sequence and instead end up buying high and selling low.
+And then there are those who become wise and find the right questions to ask themselves – but only when it’s (almost) very late.

 Why?
 Not because they have less IQ or are not intelligent.
 But because they let their emotions and biases take over.
 A wise one will listen to his emotions but will act as the rational section of the brain advises.

 When I was writing this post, I got a call from my childhood friend.
 On being asked, I told him about what I was writing.
 Now this friend of mine (based in US) is a successful entrepreneur himself.
 Being a Y-Combinator alumni, he told me about something which Paul Graham (founder of Y-Combinator) wrote in 2009.
 Though it was in the context of successful startups, some of it made sense in this discussion of (You + Smartness = Rich)’s context as well.
 This is what Paul wrote:

 We learned quickly that the most important predictor of success is determination.
 At first we thought it might be intelligence.
 Everyone likes to believe that’s what makes startups succeed.
 It makes a better story that a company won because its founders were so smart.
 The PR people and reporters who spread such stories probably believe them themselves.
 But while it certainly helps to be smart, it’s not the deciding factor.
 There are plenty of people as smart as Bill Gates who achieve nothing.

 But that’s about investing (and startups) in particular.

 What about money (and getting rich) in general?
 I came across an interesting Q&A on Quora where a responder said: